uhasker/getting-things-done-in-next-js/src/chapter1/03-arrays-and-objects.md

 Here we have a storage location containing the values `1`, `2`, `3` and `4` somewhere.
 We also have two symbolic names `arr` and `arr2`.
 While the symbolic names are different, they point to the same storage location.
-Therefore if we change the storage location, we will observe a change via both symbolic names.
+Therefore, if we change the storage location, we will observe a change via _both_ symbolic names.

-In order to actually copy the values, we can use the spread syntax as this will _copy_ the values:
+In order to actually copy the values, we can use the spread syntax again:

 ```js
 const copied = [...arr];